> Frankie Armstrong > Songs > The Collier Lass

 The Collier Lass / Polly Parker

 Frankie Armstrong sang The Collier Lass in 1975 on her Topic album Songs and Ballads.
 A.L.
-Lloyd commented in the album's sleeve notes:
+Lloyd noted:

 John Harkness, of 121 Church Street, Preston, published a broadside of this in the early 1850s.
 It’s a touching portrait of the kind of women and girls who worked in the coal-pits.
 Some writers present them as a coarse and brutalised lot, but their songs, and their testimony to the various Commissions of Enquiry of the time, show otherwise.
 Frankie Armstrong admires the quiet dignity of this song, and suggests that—though different in timbre—it has something of the strength of the songs of Molly Jackson and other women ballad-makers of the American coalfields in the inter-War period.
 The broadside didn’t specify a tune, so one has been fitted by A.L.Lloyd.

-Pat Knowles sang The Collier Lass on Tom Shepley's Band's 1978 Traditional Sound Recordings album How Do You Do?.
-Their album's liner notes commented:
+Pat Knowles sang The Collier Lass on Tom Shepley’s Band’s 1978 Traditional Sound Recordings album How Do You Do?.
+They noted:

 Our first song tells of the appalling conditions of a girl working in the Lancashire mines.
 Despite the degradation of her work, she keeps her self-respect and hopes for the marriage which can rescue her from the mine.
 A published version can be found in Roy Palmer’s excellent book, Poverty Knock.